jessnguyen9/UK-Car-Accidents-Analysis/README.md

     This endpoint serves static GeoJSON files stored in the geojson directory.

     It allows clients to access and download GeoJSON files for visualizing accident data on maps or other applications.

+## Future Improvements
+Implement machine learning models to predict accident-prone areas.

+Add real-time accident reporting using external APIs.

+Enhance visualizations with additional filtering options.

+## Conclusion
+This project demonstrates data acquisition, cleaning, analysis, and visualization techniques.
+By integrating SQL, JavaScript, and Python, we created an interactive tool for exploring accident trends and identifying key risk factors.